 A Mini Seminar For Buyers

-A Must Read for all New Home Buyers & Anyone Seriously Considering Buying a Home Alone - Without Their Own Buyer Broker!
+A Must Read for All Home Buyers & Anyone Seriously Considering Buying a Home Alone

-The following topics will make you more informed than 90 % of the buyers out there - we hope you find the material a valuable asset.
+The following topics will make you more informed than 90% of the buyers out there - we hope you find the material informative.

-One Caveat When Reading This Material: Whenever We Make Reference To Your Using A Buyer Agent, Realtor, or Professional Buyer Broker, We Are NOT Saying Go Out And Hire Any Agent Who Happens To Have A License!
-To Benefit From An Agent You Must Do Some Comparative Research - Just Like When Finding A Doctor.
-It Is Not Enough To Simply Hire A Buyer Agent Because Your Sister Or Someone At Church Referred Them To You - Most People Don't Really Know Enough To Know If An Agent Really Did A Good Job Or Not!
+One Caveat When Reading This Material: Whenever we make reference to your using a Buyer Agent, Realtor, or Professional Buyer Broker, we are NOT suggesting you hire any agent who has a license!
+You must do some Comparative Research - just like when finding a Doctor.
+It Is not wise to simply hire a buyer agent because your sister or someone at church referred them to you - most people don't really know enough to know if an agent actually did a good job for them or not!
 You Can Save Yourself A Lot of Trouble And Possibly Thousands Of Dollars By Comparing At Least 3 Of the Very Best Agents You Can Find.
 Our Market Is Flooded With Very "Nice" But Very Incompetent And Often Desperate Agents Who Would Love To "Help" You!
 Many Agents Got Into The Business Because It Seemed Like An Easy Path To Big Bucks And An Easy Way To Be Self Employed.
-Surprise, Its Not Easy - Over 20 % Left The Business Altogether In 2007- 2008 Or Only "Do Real Estate On The Side"!
+Surprise, Its Not Easy - Over 30 % Left The Business Altogether In 2007- 2008 Or Only "Do Real Estate On The Side"!

 Buying A Home Is One Of Life's Largest Transactions - Too Important To Trust To An Agent Who Is Desperate or Only Average!

-How To Quickly Rule Out Over 95% Of The Glut Of Ordinary Agents Out There - Simply Look For Qualifications & Ethics:
+7 Tests To Quickly Rule Out Over 95% Of Ordinary So-So Agents Out There - Again Its About Qualifications & Integrity:

-3 An Agent With At Least 10 CONSECUTIVE FULL TIME Years In The Business - Experience With Every Kind of Transaction.
+3 An Agent With At Least 10 CONSECUTIVE FULL TIME Years In The Business - Experience With Most Kinds of Transactions.

-4 An Agent Who Has Attained A Higher Professional Level - Such As An Associate Broker, or Better Yet A Broker/Owner.
+4 An Agent Who Has Attained A Higher Professional Level - such as an Associate Broker, or has become a Broker/Owner.

-5 An Agent With Added Qualifications/Skills Besides Real Estate - Such As: Is Also An Appraiser, Certified Inspection Expert, or Attorney.
+5 An Agent With Added Qualifications/Skills That Compliment Real Estate - For Example, One Who Is Also An Appraiser, Certified Inspection Expert, or Attorney.

-7 An Ethical Agent Will Insist On Protecting Your Interests - This Means They Will Refuse To Work With You Without A Buyer Brokerage Agreement.
+7 An Ethical Agent - One Who Will Insist On Protecting Your Interests From Day One And Will Refuse To Work With You In The Absence of a Written *Buyer Brokerage Agreement.

-The Above Criteria Are Far More Important Than Who An Agent Works For, And Are 7 Qualifications Very Few Agents Can Meet.
+The Above Criteria Are Far More Important Than Who An Agent Works For, And Very Few Agents Can Meet All 6 Qualifications

 Shameless Plug: Robert Whitfield Meets & Exceeds All 7 Of These Criteria!